ankaAR/bestiario5e/_creatures/sea-spawn.md

 Bite.
 Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
 Impacto: 4 (1d4+2) piercing damage.

 Poison Quills.
-Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 ft., one creature.
-Hit: 3 (1d6) poison damage, and the target must succeed on a DC 12 Constitution saving throw or be poisoned for 1 minute.
+Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies (1.5 mts), una criatura.
+Impacto: 3 (1d6) poison damage, and the target must succeed on a DC 12 Constitution saving throw or be poisoned for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 Tentacle.
 Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 10 pies, un objetivo.
 Impacto: 5 (1d6+2) puntos de daño contundente, and the target is grappled (escape DC 12) if it is a Medium or smaller creature.
 Until this grapple ends, the sea spawn can't use this tentacle on another target.